 If you are an international student, please refer to this website http://www.fau.edu/graduate/applyonline/international.php or contact the Graduate College (561) 297-3624.

 Stay In Touch With Us

-- Submit the letter of interest, resume, and writing sample along with the application (note that the application can not be submitted and will remain incomplete until ALL three documents are submitted.
-Thus, all materials MUST be submitted before the appropriate due date to be considered for that semester).
+- Submit the letter of interest and writing sample along with the application.
+Please note that the application cannot be submitted, and will remain incomplete until both documents are submitted.

 - Submit transcripts to the Graduate College.